Everything you need to know about Child Counseling

 Depending on the child’s age, parents can share more specifics such as: “You know how you’ve been having a hard time getting along with your family?
 A counselor will be able to help you get along better with others and help you work out your problems.”

-Are parents involved in the counseling process?
+Are parents involved in the child counseling process?

 Our counselors utilize a strengths-based family approach to empower parents with effective techniques that will best help their child manage stress and big emotions.
 Our family-centered approach keeps parents in the loop every step of the way while supporting their child with absolute empathy and encouragement.

 Westside clinicians consistently inform parents about techniques and skills learned in sessions.
-Most importantly, our counselors encourage and guide parents in practicing new skills at home to ensure carryover takes place in environments outside the counseling room.
+Most importantly, our counselors encourage and guide parents in practicing new skills at home to ensure carryover takes place in environments outside the child counseling room.

-Does counseling work?
+Does child counseling work?

-Counseling therapy has been proven to be highly effective.
+Child counseling therapy has been proven to be highly effective.
 Numerous scientific studies continue to show that behavioral and emotional interventions work as well if not better than medication to treat anxiety, depression and other mental health problems.
 However it requires commitment and collaboration between the client and counselor.
 Clients must be willing to actively participate and follow through with utilizing new skills outside of counseling in order to make meaningful and long-term change.

 How long does counseling take?